birth-outcomes/birth_outcomes_summary/design_methods/design_target_trial.md

 2. Treatment strategies are assigned.
 3. Follow-up is started, that is, we start counting outcomes.

-Note that these three components are naturally aligned in randomized trials at the moment of randomization.' [[Fu 2023]](https://doi.org/10.1681/ASN.0000000000000152)
+Note that these three components are naturally aligned in randomized trials at the moment of randomization.'

+Observational study design options:
+* **Active comparator new user design** - used to compare effect of initiating two treatments
+* **Clone censor weight design** - useful for grace periods, treatment duration, or when treatment is started based on a biomarker level
+* **Sequential trial design** - appropriate when one group starts with treatment and other does not [[Fu 2023]](https://doi.org/10.1681/ASN.0000000000000152)